gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

           key: password
     ```

-    Here we are telling Kubernetes to get the value for the MYSQL_ROOT_PASSWORD variable from the `mysql` Secret.
+    Here we are telling Kubernetes to get the value for the `MYSQL_ROOT_PASSWORD` variable from the `mysql` Secret.
 Each Secret can have multiple key-value pairs, in our case we get the value from the `password` key.

-1. Add exactly the same `env` section to the `manifests/backend.yaml`
+1. Add exactly the same `env` section to the `manifests/backend.yaml`.

-1. Modify the startup command in the `manifests/backend.yaml` file
+1. Modify the startup command in the `manifests/backend.yaml` file.

     ```yaml
     command: ["sh", "-c", "app -mode=backend -run-migrations -port=8080 -db-host=db -db-password=$MYSQL_ROOT_PASSWORD" ]
     ```

     As you can see, here we call `sh` instead of calling our app directly.
 Shell is required to do environment variable substitution for us.
-Also we use $MYSQL_ROOT_PASSWORD instead of hardcoded password.
+Also we use `$MYSQL_ROOT_PASSWORD` instead of hardcoded password.

 1. Redeploy `backend` and `db`.
-The database pod should be redeployed first, because the backend creates an empty database on startup and this database will be destroyed if you redeploy the database after the backend.
+The database Pod should be redeployed first, because the backend creates an empty database on startup and this database will be destroyed if you redeploy the database after the backend.

     > Note: You will not be able to use `kubectl apply` command this time.
 Instead, you should use `kubectl delete` first and then redeploy pod.